 - Upload it as a document, or

-- Type it in directly to the body.
+- Type it directly into the body.
 (We’ve added the sections for you based on Academic Affairs Guidelines.)

 Note that the Canvas Syllabus has some dynamic features that it pulls from other parts of your Canvas course.
 The Course Summary at the bottom of the Syllabus page automatically pulls due dates and other events from your course calendar.
 However, the Course Summary does NOT pull information from any text you’ve entered or files you’ve uploaded in the Syllabus section above it.